jantaohk/Deepspot-implementation/Directory layout.md

 # Directory layout

 Here is the description of my directory, in alphabetical order.
-Important files/folders are in **bold**
+Important files/folders are in **bold**.
+Some might not exist anymore
 <br>
 <br>